Filing for Disability Benefits in Alabama

 How to apply for disability benefits

 The first step you must take to obtain disability benefits is to file an application with the Social Security Administration (SSA).
-Filing for Social Security disability benefits in Alabama and Florida is a fairly simple process.
+Filing for Social Security disability benefits in Alabama is a fairly simple process.
 You may either:

 - File in person at your local Social Security office